 You provide patient education about propranolol, the labs that have been ordered, and the medical observation that has been ordered.

 The Next Day

 The next day, Ms. Sloan is evaluated by the Provider.
 The lab results are received, and include a very low TSH and an elevated T4 and T3.
 The provider diagnoses Ms. Sloan with hyperthyroidism, and develops an individualized treatment plan for her that includes Methimazole.

-For more information about Hyperthyroidism, go to CorrectionalNurse.Net where the April monthly posts are about Thyroid Disorders.
+For more information about Hyperthyroidism, go to CorrectionalNurse.Net and search Thyroid Disorders.
 Also check out The Correctional Nurse Educator accredited class entitled, A Thyroid Primer for the Correctional Nurse.

 Please share any experiences you have had in your practice with patients presenting with Thyroid Disorders in our comments section, below.